 There’s a weird little contradiction happening all over the web: tour companies are building websites with the express goal of telling visitors all about themselves and their business, but consistently fail when it comes to the About page.
 Common mistakes pop up over and over: too short, too long, too sales-y, too vague.
-The About page shouldn’t be a last-minute addition to your tours and travels website; it’s a very important part of selling your brand.
+The About page shouldn’t be a last-minute addition to your tourism website design; it’s a very important part of selling your brand.
 Here’s how to craft an exceptional, impressive About page.

 You do have an about page, right?

 First things first: if you don’t have an About page, you need to make one—soon.
 Don’t write them off as a cliché, or assume that customers will learn all they need to know from your homepage.
 As a tour operator, telling stories is second nature.
 So, you need to ask yourself “what’s our story?”.

 Every site needs an About section; don’t conceal it or make it difficult to find.
 It should be part of your main navigation and accessible from every other page; it’s often one of the most-visited areas of a website.